 Lessons within KS1 & KS2 follow this structure:

-15 minute arithmetic lessons (to advance in their arithmetic proficiency, this is dedicated time in which the children secure their arithmetic skills through retrieval of prior learning and develop their rapid recall of calculation, known facts and concepts)
+In KS2, stand alone, 15 minute arithmetic lessons (to advance in their arithmetic proficiency, this is dedicated time in which the children secure their arithmetic skills through retrieval of prior learning and develop their rapid recall of calculation, known facts and concepts)

 Teachers introduce new learning: children explore a variety of concrete manipulatives, conceptual pictorial variation and abstract methods, depending on the content and their knowledge and understanding.
 Teachers will model concepts and children will be given opportunities to explore individually and learn from each other through showing and discussing, including explaining and reasoning, their thoughts and ideas.
-Teaching uses the format of: 'I do, we do, you do' to promote independence and ensuring children are actively involved in representing, calculating and discussing.

-Children will then complete an independent tasks, demonstrating their application of their understanding.
+Children will then complete an independent task demonstrating their application of their understanding.
 It is at this point that teachers use their AfL and work with children who they have assessed to need more teaching and support.
 Some children may move on to problems of greater complexity that may contain more complex steps, combine more than one aspect of maths, a higher level of reasoning, a range of starting points or finding all the possibilities in open-ended investigations.

 Mathematicians at SJA